nikohoffren/open-ai-chatgpt-bot/README.md

 # Open AI Chatbot

-Welcome to the Open AI Chatbot project!
-This project utilizes the Langchain library to implement a chatbot powered by the OpenAI API.
+This project utilizes the Langchain library to implement a chatbot to use with the files/directories on your local computer powered by the OpenAI API.

 ## Prerequisites